 Manufacturer Brooks calls this saddle the King of the Road.
 It is so as they (Brooks) said.
 Two rear springs provide extra suspension to the riders that help them to make long-distance touring and trekking.

 ➥ If you are interested in Brooks Saddles for Road Bikes, you can check our article here.

 These dissimilarities in the box will help you to buy the desired one between these two seats:

-Choosing the best saddle between these two depends on the correct procedure which defines what kind of bicycle you have and what is the position you like to ride most.
+Choosing the best saddle between these two depends on the correct procedure which defines what kind of bicycle you have and what is position you like to ride most.
 It also depends on the height of the handlebar and the saddle.
 Do keep in mind that before buying the right saddle, you should always check how adjustable the seat is and whether the seat is easy to fit or not.
 The B67 is suited best for long-distance casual riding.
 The same can be said for the Flyer.
-Although some riders use it in their Mountain bikes but what can I say, it completely depends on you.
+Although some riders use it in their Mountain bikes what can I say, it completely depends on you.
 Do not buy a saddle blindly or hearing misguided information.
 You should research as much as possible and think about your posture and purpose before buying a saddle.

 Related Articles on Brooks Saddles